kalekundert/docopt-rewrite/README.md

 - Support this usage syntax: `foo [-x <y>...]`

   This means that the `-x` option could be followed by any number of values.

+- Better error messages.
+When docopt fails to parse the command-line arguments and prints out the usage text, it gives no hint as to what the problem was.
+Even with short command-lines, I can have trouble figuring out the issue.
+With long command-lines it's really bad.